Table of contents

 Do Internal Email Best Practices Matter?

-Yes, they do.
+Absolutely — yes, they do.
 Procuring the perfect internal email platform is just the beginning.
 You also need strategies to effectively enhance communication, productivity, and collaboration while minimizing misunderstandings and email overload.
 Good internal email best practices can also help to streamline communication, reduce email-related stress, and improve overall productivity within your organization.

-But what are internal email best practices?
-Typical examples include personalizing emails, using descriptive subject lines, keeping content clear, concise, and well organized, and highlighting key information.
-Compelling design using colors and graphics will attract attention.
-Access to internal communication email templates simplifies this function even for those with graphic design knowledge.
+Typical examples include personalized emails, using descriptive subject lines, keeping content clear, concise, and well organized, and highlighting key information.
+Compelling design using colors and graphics will attract attention — particularly when these align with your brand.
+More importantly, access to internal communication email templates simplifies this function even for those with graphic design knowledge.

-Internal email communications need to be clear, concise, and effective.
+Above all else, internal email communications need to be clear, concise, and effective.
 Whether you’re introducing new team members or sharing news, content needs to be relevant and to the point.
 Utilizing short paragraphs, adopting an informal tone, and incorporating a well-defined call to action can boost engagement and elicit higher response rates from your workforce.
 If you’re struggling to shorten text or subject lines, a possible solution is to use a paraphrasing tool.

 Ultimately, it’s a good idea to formulate a strategy for your organization’s best internal email practices.
 Many organizations do this, and their strategies are certainly not all the same.
+Yours should align with everything your organization stands for.

 Formulate an Internal Email Strategy